 - Use our online resources to gather information on companies and organizations.

-- Determine if there is a local chapter of your professional association or a CWRU Alumni Chapter.
+- Determine if there is a CWRU Alumni Chapter in your area.
 Obtain a membership list for networking then join the group in person!

 - Join the Alumni Career Network and begin networking to build your professional reputation.